ducktyper/OOView.js/README.md

 * action
 The function `action` allows to attach an event to a document or element outside of the OOView element.
-To avoid these events to stay in the memory forever, the events will be removed by several actions including ESC keyup.
-You can also bind a function on finish to clear the action.
+To avoid these events to stay in the memory forever, you need to make sure you finish the action.
+You can finish an action by return "finish" from assigned function.

 A good example of using `action` function is to allow up and down buttons to a number field on focus and blur on finish.